Topological insulators and geometry of vector bundles: Geometry of quantum states

 \subsubsection{Flux insertion as a bundle deformation}

+It is instructive to contemplate an explicit visualization of the vector bundle picture for the flux insertion.
+To this end, we employ the electromagnetic interpretation \eqref{Eq:CLBEMF} of the real plane bundle \eqref{Eq:VFCLB}.

-Let us see what the flux insertion looks like in the geometric picture.
-We consider a plane bundle $M$ defined by the vector field $\vec m$ over the plane $\R^2$ that contains the ring $S^1$ and intersects a solenoid in a disc $D$.
-The case of $\Phi=0$ is described by a constant field, say, $\vec m = \vec e_z$.
-We need to find a bundle configuration that would represent a non-zero flux.
+Consider a plane bundle $M$ defined by a vector field $\vec m$ over the plane $\R^2$ that contains the ring $S^1$.
+We focus on two spatial dimensions, and the third coordinate will be used to describe the evolution of the bundle in time.
+Denote $D$ the disc formed by the intersection of the solenoid and the plane $\R^2$.
+The case of $\Phi=0$ is described by a constant vector field, say, $\vec m = \vec e_z$.
+First, we need to find a bundle configuration that would represent a non-zero magnetic flux.
 That is, the curvature must be non-zero inside $D$ and vanish outside.
-Note that the tangent bundle to the cone with rounded tip has exactly this form.
-We just need to move the field of normals down to the plane.
-The result is shown in Fig.~\ref{Fig:BundleDef} on the left.
+Note that this condition is satisfied by the vector field shown in Fig.~\ref{Fig:ConeFill}.
+According to Eq.~\eqref{Eq:FluxOm}, the amount of flux is determined by the solid angle spanned by the vectors $\vec m$ over the disc $D$.
+Thus, the process in which the flux increases from $0$ to $2\Phi_0$ as a function of time $t$ can be described by the bundle deformation shown in Fig.~\ref{Fig:BundleDef} on the left.
+Note that in contrast with the setting of Exercise \ref{Ex:Conical}, here we consider a general plane bundle \eqref{Eq:VFCLB} and not a tangent bundle to a surface.
+The bundle $M$ is formed by the planes normal to the vectors.
+The vector field over three-dimensional spacetime is obtained from the field shown in the figure by rotation around the central vertical axis.

-In the process of flux insertion, increasing amount of the curvature contained inside $D$ leads to the rotation of planes outside the solenoid, by continuity of $\vec m$.
-In this way, the field strength affects the geometry of the bundle in zero-field region.
+In the process of the flux insertion, increasing amount of the curvature contained inside $D$ leads to the rotation of planes outside the solenoid, by continuity of $\vec m$.
+In this way, the field strength affects the geometry of the bundle in the zero-field region.
 Moreover, this picture incorporates the Faraday's law of induction.
-Consider the time-dependent bundle defined by $\vec m(r, \varphi, t)$ as a bundle over space-time.
+Consider the time-dependent bundle defined by $\vec m(r, \varphi, t)$ as a bundle over spacetime, where $r,\varphi$ are the polar coordinates on the plane.
 Then variation of the curvature in the plane inside the solenoid (magnetic field strength) leads to the non-zero curvature component $f_{\varphi t}$, which describes the strength of the circular electric field.